yandexdataschool/modelgym/README.md

 	cd xgboost
 	git checkout 14fba01b5ac42506741e702d3fde68344a82f9f0
 	make -j
-	cd python3-package; python3 setup.py install
+	cd python-package; python3 setup.py install
 	cd ../../
 	rm -rf xgboost
 	```
-5. Open in jupyter-notebook ```example/model\_search.ipynb``` and run all cells.
+5. Open in jupyter-notebook ```example/model_search.ipynb``` and run all cells.
 If there are no errors, everything is allright.